ECP denies it has issued statement on Senate polls

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) has clarified some reports in media that the government had nothing to do with the Senate elections and it was solely a domain of the commission to hold them.
+ISLAMABAD: Election Commission of Pakistan (ECP) has clarified some reports on media that the government had nothing to do with the Senate elections and it was solely a domain of the Commission to hold them.